-The Toolkit includes a collection of evidence-based steps your school can take each month from October through June to support student financial aid completion whether your school is in-person or remote.
-It offers a guide for schools to hold in-person or virtual events like a financial aid for college completion night event and regular office hours to support students and families to complete financial aid applications for which they are eligible.
-It also includes templates - in English and Spanish - that your school can use to communicate effectively with students and families about important deadlines as well as opportunities to get support completing their applications.
-You can find the Toolkit at www.NYFAFSAChallenge.org.
+This toolkit includes a collection of evidence-based steps your school can take each month from October through June to support student financial aid completion.
+It offers a guide for schools to hold events like a financial aid for college completion night or regular office hours, and includes templates - in English and Spanish - that your school can use to communicate effectively with students and families about important deadlines as well as opportunities to get support completing their applications.